jessicanada/GLM-CFC/README.md

 `glmfun_with_indicator`: an example of how to update glmfun to test for effect of condition (e.g. pre and post stimuli) on coupling

-Any questions/comments please direct to Jessica Nadalin (jnadalin@bu.edu)
+Any questions/comments please direct to Jessica Nadalin (jnadalin@bu.edu) or Mark Kramer (mak@bu.edu)